vvalgis/st3-snippets-serializer/README.md

 **Impotant**: keep `|+` for `content key

-To install snippets run
+To **install** snippets run
 `ruby snippets.rb install racket-snippets.yml`

 its create directory in `Packages/User/racket-snippets` and place there files with snippets

 **Important**: works only for osx platform.
 If you use different platform, you need to set the default path in snippets.rb for your platform.

-To remove snippets run
+To **remove** snippets run
 `ruby snippets.rb clean racket-snippets.yml`

 its remove directory `Packages/User/racket-snippets`

+To **serialize** existing directory with snippets run

+`ruby snippets.rb serialize racket-snippets.yml racket-snippets`

+its gets all files from `Packages/User/racket-snippets` with extension `sublime-snippet` and put them into `racket-snippets.yml` file in current directory

+**Important**: works only for osx platform.
+If you use different platform, you need to set the default path in snippets.rb for your platform.

 ## Testing